Indonesia–Peru relations: Trade and investment

 Peruvian investors were seeking opportunities in Indonesia, such as the soft drink company, Big Cola, had entered the Indonesian market and doing very well, which inspires more Peruvian investors that may follow in the future.
 According to the data from the Indonesian Central Statistics Agency (BPS), trade between Peru and Indonesia reaching US$213.37 million in 2011.
 The trade balance heavily favors Indonesia, which mainly exports rubber, wood products, sports shoes, paper, garments, motorcycle spare parts, aluminum, glass, ceramics, plastic and electronics to Peru.
 On the other hand, Indonesia imports fish meal, animal feed, medicines, grapes, wheat and fertilizers from Peru.
 In October 2013, Indonesia and Peru signed a memorandum of understanding (MoU) on agriculture cooperation.

+On 11 August 2025, the two nations signed a Comprehensive Economic Partnership Agreement (CEPA).
+Under this trade agreement, 56% of Peru's exports to Indonesia, including cocoa, blueberries, avocados, coffee, mangoes, and zinc, will be eligible for tariff-free entry.
+Until 86% of Peruvian items are tariff-free, the remaining products will enjoy tariff-free durations ranging from five to ten years.

+On September 1, 2025, 40-year-old Zetro Leonardo Purba was fatally shot in Lince District.
+A diplomat of the Indonesian embassy, Purba had arrived to the country five months prior to his death.
+Five foreigners were later arrested in San Martín de Porres District in connection to the crime.